-Spell Cost Use Restrictions Effect Bind Wounds 1 1 Mana None While chanting, you prevent the target's Death Count from progressing.
+Spell Cost Use Restrictions Effect Bind Wounds 1 1 Mana None While chanting, you continuously reset the target's Death Count.
 Once you stop chanting, your target starts their Death Count from the beginning but is still dying.
 Close Wound 3 3 Mana None Call "Close Wound".
 A single location is restored by 1 hit point.
 Heal 5 5 Mana Prerequisite: Close Wound Call "Heal".
 All hit points are restored to a single location.
 All Heal 5 10 Mana Prerequisite: Heal Call "All Heal".
 All hit points are restored to all locations.
 Remove Burn 5 15 Mana None A single location is no longer burnt.
-Remove Poison 5 15 Mana None Cures the target of any one identified poison.
-Remove Disease 5 15 Mana None Cures the target of any one identified disease.
+Remove Poison 5 15 Mana None Cures the target of any one poison.
+You must know which specific poison you are removing for this spell to succeed.
+Remove Disease 5 15 Mana None Cures the target of any one disease.
+You must know which specific disease you are removing for this spell to succeed.
 Regrow Limb 5 10 Mana None The limb regrows on a severed location.
 The location is no longer severed or crippled and its hit points are fully restored.